 - Leasing a car: Upfront leasing costs could include the first month's payment, a security deposit, an acquisition fee, title fees, registration fees and other dealer fees.

-- Buying a car: Payment terms are typically stretched out for four to five years.
+- Buying a car: Payment terms are typically stretched out for five to six years.
 It's not recommended to go with a longer term because the vehicle will depreciate and may leave you “upside down” on your loan.

-- Leasing a car: A normal lease runs 24, 36 or 48 months.
-Be careful of leases longer than 36 months.
+- Leasing a car: A normal lease runs 24, 36 or 48 months, but be careful with a lease longer than 36 months.
 The factory warranty may run out and leave you with the costs of repairs.

 - Buying a car: Loan payments are typically higher than lease payments.
 This is because you're paying off the full purchase price of the vehicle plus interest and other finance charges, such as taxes.

 - Leasing a car: When leasing a vehicle, you're only paying for the amount you're using the vehicle.
-Mileage, your down payment and residual value are all calculated into your payment.
+As a result, monthly payments are lower.
+Mileage, your down payment and residual value are all calculated into your bill.

 - Buying a car: The future value of your vehicle is based on its wear and tear, mileage, depreciation, market demand and age.
 This value can vary on a monthly basis.

-- Leasing a car: At the start of the lease, the vehicle's market value is based on a residual value.
-This will predetermine the value at the end of the term and cannot be negotiated.
+- Leasing a car: At the start of the lease, the vehicle's eventual value (at the end of the lease) is predetermined by a projected residual value.
+This sets the purchase price at the end of the term and cannot be negotiated.

 - Buying a car: There are no limits to mileage.
 Driving excessive or minimal miles should only affect maintenance costs and resale or trade-in values.